apache/commons-weaver/src/site/markdown/index.md

          [EPL](http://eclipse.org/legal/epl-v10.html) which can be
          considered less permissive than the Apache license.
 Choice is A Good Thing.
-* *Q*: What is the relationship between Commons Weaver and ASM/Javassist/CGLIB?
+* *Q*: What is the relationship between Commons Weaver and Commons BCEL/ASM/Javassist/CGLIB?

     *A*: Rather than being an _alternative_ to these technologies, Commons Weaver can be thought of as providing a structured environment in